This is the most common problem caused by inventory location settings in Shopify stores.

 Step 5: Check that the correct inventory is assigned to the location

-On the “Inventory” page, you can see track inventory that are assigned to that location.
+On the Inventory page, you can see all of the products that are assigned to that location.
 Check that the quantities here match the actual quantities of inventory you have on hand.

 If they don’t match, you can edit the quantities directly from this page.
 Just click on the number next to the product, and enter the correct quantity.

 Step 6: Save your changes

 Remember to save your changes before you leave the page!

 Check the product pages on your online store to make sure that the correct inventory levels are being displayed.

 If everything looks good, then you’ve successfully fixed the sold out issue on your Shopify store!

 Say goodbye to lost sales and frustrated customers, and make sure your inventory levels are always accurate.
 By following the steps above, you can fix “sold out” issues on your Shopify store quickly and easily.

 Although there are a few other things that can cause inventory issues on Shopify, the most common cause is incorrect location settings.
 So if you’re having trouble with your inventory levels, make sure to check your locations first.